AnshumanDhiman/GSoC-2022-Project-Report/README.md

 ## Thank You

 Time flew so fast and here I am approaching the end of GSoC.
 I am really glad that I got the opportunity to participate on GSoC 2022.
 I would like to heartily thank my mentors for guiding and helping me whenever I got stuck.
 Being a closed source project, It was hard to figure out the bugs and the issues coming but mentors helped me a lot during this.
 I would also like to thank EOS Design Systems and Python Software Foundation for giving me this opportunity.
-I will be con
+I will keep contributing to EOS in the future.